-Delaying applications until late winter or spring will reduce nitrate leaching and increase the efficiency of utilisation of manure nitrogen.
+Delaying applications until late winter or spring will reduce nitrate leaching and increase the efficiency of utilisation of the nitrogen contained.
 This is particularly important for organic materials with a high content of readily available nitrogen.

 Release of crop-available nitrogen from organic materials